image_1

 Critical

-Natural buffers protecting climate and biodiversity
+Natural buffers protecting climate, communities and biodiversity

 We are a research group at the Asian School of the Environment (ASE), Nanyang Technological University (NTU), Singapore, established in 2024.